ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 plink_prefix_path = 'whole_genome_definitive/whole_genome_maf05_filt_samples'
 expression_bed = 'EPIC/methylome_sorted.bed.gz'
 covariates_file = 'covariates/covariates.txt'
-prefix = 'tensorQTL/maf05_hwe05_nominal_INMA_18022021_A' #For this variable, read bellow this code block
+prefix = 'tensorQTL/maf05_hwe05_nominal_INMA_18022021_A' #For this variable, read below this code block
 ```
 The `prefix` variable, should follow the pattern:

 `cis_tensorQTL_maf05_hwe05_NOMINAL_(cohort)_(ddmmyyyy)_(model)`

-For example, if the model A of the analysis had been performed by INMA cohort on 18/02/21, the prefix variable should contain:
+For example, if model A of the analysis had been performed by the INMA cohort on 18/02/21, the prefix variable should contain:

 `cis_tensorQTL_maf05_hwe05_NOMINAL_INMA_18022021_A`